Discover Iceland in July: Everything You Need To Know

 Can you see the northern lights in Iceland in July?

 No, the northern lights are not visible in Iceland in July.
 The long daylight hours and short nights mean the sky isn’t dark enough for the auroras to be visible.
-The best time to see the northern lights is from late September to early April, when the nights are longer and darker.
-July offers other amazing experiences, but Northern Lights viewing isn’t one of them.
+The best time to see the northern lights is from late September to early April when the nights are longer and darker.
+July offers other amazing experiences, but northern lights viewing isn’t one of them.

 Does it get completely dark in Iceland in July?